lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this print the first 10 lines
+this displays the third line of a file